Flotomate/product_docs/source/admin/it-infrastructure/ldap-configuration.rst

 1. Open **LDAP Configurations** page and select the server that you want to schedule an import.
 Under **Import Schedule**, set a schedule cycle for importing the Requestors.
-Flotomate offers three options:
+Motadata offers three options:
    Daily, Weekly, and Monthly.

    a.
 Importing daily requires a start date and time; after that, the